-Georgia has promised to be one the first countries to open borders for international travelers, from 01.07.2020.
+Georgia has opened borders for the second time for international travelers, from 01.02.2021.
 For particular moments are happening negotiations between airline companies and country leaders.

 A small country on the east coast of the Black sea, at the heart of the great Caucasus range.
 Let’s take a look for the reasons why it’s a good idea to travel in Georgia after lockdown:

 Why is it safe to travel in Georgia?